-CT-guided intraspinal injection used in the stem cell treatment for spinal cord injury has been developed by Dr. An’s medical team.
+CT-guided intraspinal injection has been developed for the treatment of spinal cord injury.
 The procedure causes no trauma to the patient, avoids loss of blood and pain, and allows for rapid recovery.
 A major advantage is that no major surgery is required.
 The surgeon operates with sophisticated knowledge of neural anatomy making use of high-level technology.

 Another advantage of the procedure is that it not only allows ordinary visual control but also employs modern imaging technology so the surgeon can inject a large quantity of stem cells directly into the spinal cord with great accuracy.
 The procedure is conducted with a 64-slice CT under either local or general anesthesia.